NickDrake117/LGNN/README.md

 ## Simple usage example
-In the following scripts, LGNN is by default a 5-layered GNN for binary node-focused classification task on graphs with random nodes/edges/targets.

 Open the script `starter_lgnn` and set parameters in section *SCRIPT OPTIONS* to change dataset and/or LGNN architecture and behaviour.